[Recipe 2] MINI BURGERS with HIDDEN VEGGIES

 ……………..

 My beautiful friend, and Japanese culture junkie, Janet, introduced me to the tiny burger snacks at the ubiquitous Breadtop, an Asian bread/pastry chain popping up all over Australia.
-The bun itself is like a cross between a brioche and a puff of air, and it holds a tiny cold hamburger patty, a smear of tomato sauce, a miniscule slice of cheese and a tiny leaf of lettuce.
+The bun itself is like a cross between brioche and a puff of air, and it holds a tiny cold hamburger patty, a smear of tomato sauce, a minuscule slice of cheese and a tiny leaf of lettuce.
 That’s it!
-Gone in two mouthfuls, but sooo delicious.
-You can so easily make them yourself for the kids (or your own) lunchboxes.
-Freeze the Mini burgers and the little buns (you can buy the buns in a bag of eight at Breadtop, or use very soft dinner rolls), defrost them overnight, and assemble in the morning.
+Gone in two mouthfuls, but absolutely delicious.
+You can so easily make them yourself for the kids lunchboxes.
+Freeze the patties and little buns separately (you can buy the buns in bags of eight at Breadtop, or in bulk from Costco); defrost them overnight, and assemble in the morning.
 Two per child should suffice.
-Such a lovely change from boring sandwiches, and so easy to make!
+Such a lovely change from boring sandwiches!
 They’re also perfect for kid’s birthdays, and adult parties (add a teaspoon of fennel seeds with the onion to ramp up the flavour).

 1 tablespoon olive oil